If a disagreement arises concerning requested accommodations, the student may appeal the decision. Below are the steps to take.

 7. Replies from the CAR may take longer so it is important that the student initiate the appeal long before the senior year.
 It often takes several weeks to set up a CAR meeting and, if the CAR recommends a waiver to a requirement, that waiver must be ratified at the next faculty meeting in order to take effect.

 If a student with a disability feels he/she has experienced discrimination based on a disability, the student should consult with the Director of Student Disability Services, a dean, or the Equal Opportunity Officer.
 They can advise the student about the College procedures and policies concerning discrimination.
-If a student with a disability has a complaint, based on the disability, against a college employee or fellow student, he/she is encouraged to discuss the concern with the person directly or he/she may contact the employee's supervisor, the Coordinator of Student Disability Services or one of the deans.
+If a student with a disability has a complaint, based on the disability, against a college employee or fellow student, he/she is encouraged to discuss the concern with the person directly or he/she may contact the employee's supervisor, the Director of Student Disability Services or one of the deans.